lotusve/Sahara/README.md

 # Sahara
-a project base on mvp, rxjava, retrofit, dagger
+a project base on mvp, rxjava, retrofit and dagger.

 # LICENSE
     Copyright 2019 The Sahara authors